 The following is our pack for a three-week European trip in early summer.
 We live outside the van most of the time, so need to get at things from the boot rather than from the inside (we pack differently for UK trips where we can’t be sure of the weather).

 Aside from our grumbles about the inflexible multiflex board in the Beach, the main question is whether we’ll be using the downstairs bed.
 We prefer to sleep upstairs (and that’s what we’ve always done except in terrible weather or in situations when the pop-up roof would be too obtrusive).
 If you’re on a noisy site, downstairs is s better option, by the way.

-We’ve now removed the bottom mattress and put some protective transparent plastic sheeting over the board.
+We’ve now removed the bottom mattress and put some nice grey lino (looks factory-fitted!) over the board.
 We’ve found you can comfortably use the downstairs bed without this back ‘parcel shelf’.
 Swivel the front seats, lower the bed to flat and you’ll find it’s long enough.
 We put two long sun lounger pads on both downstairs or upstairs bed to make them softer.
 They’re used outside as needed too.
 We love multi-purpose!

 On top…from left to right

 - We experimented with a folding cupboard (see the photo), but you can’t get at the contents from inside the van.
 Great if you plan to take it out and use in an awning on a longer stay, though.
 We’ve gone back to a kitchen storer bag, with pans, plates, bag of cutlery, glasses, mugs, utensils in its side pockets etc. In fact, all the cooking and eating gear.
 Outwell used to make them, but the Andes bag is exactly the same and costs under £30.